ipfs/ipfs-docs/docs/concepts/glossary.md

 ### GO-IPFS node

-Runs on servers and user machines with the full set of capabilities.
+The primary IPFS reference implementation, i.e., implements all requirements from the corresponding IPFS specification.
+It runs on servers and user machines with full IPFS capabilities, enabling experimentation.
+See [Nodes > GO-IPFS](../concepts/nodes/#go-ipfs).
-* tcp and quic transports enabled by default
-* /ws/transport disabled by default
-* http gateway with subdomain support for origin isolation between content roots

 ### Graph